one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab02_LoadBalancer.md

         * SKU: **Standard**
         * Click **Ok**

-## Task 3 - Create NSG rules
+## Exercise 3 - Create NSG rules

 In this section, you create NSG rules to allow inbound connections that use HTTP and RDP.

 1. Select **Resource Groups** on the left menu.
 From the resource list, select **LoadBalVMs** then **LBVM1-nsg**.
 2. Under **Settings**, select **Inbound security rules**, and then select **Add**.
-3. Enter the following values for the inbound security rule named **HTTPRule** to allow for inbound HTTP connections that use port 80.
+3. Enter the following values for the inbound security rule named **HTTP-In** to allow for inbound HTTP connections that use port 80.
 Then select **Add**.
     * Source: Service Tag
     * Source service tag: Internet
     * Source port ranges: *